po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/02-Day/02-Day-LessonPlan.md

 By the end of class, students will be able to:

-* Run Node.js applications from the command line with arguments.

-* Import and use the native `fs` module to read and write to the file system.

 * Initialize projects and install third-party modules like `inquirer` using npm.

 * Use dependencies and investigate the content of `package.json`.

+* Identify and implement how and when to use `for...of` loops.

+* Identify and implement how and when to use the spread and rest operators.

+* Use destructuring assignment syntax to unpack values from arrays, or properties from objects, into unique variables.

+* Identify and implement how and when to fork a Git repository.

 ## Time Tracker